‘I don’t want to see a dozen people die.’ A restaurateur’s effort to fight suicide and drug abuse

 And yet Mulvaney feels drained.
 Even as industry members tell him he inspired them to seek out mental health treatment or addiction counseling, he’s loathe to call his efforts successful.
 Not in the light of the four people with Sacramento restaurant ties – three of whom had worked in his kitchen – who died within a five-week span this winter.

-Former 33rd Street Bistro, Rio City Cafe and Sudwerk Restaurant manager Gavin Turner was 40 years old when he shot himself in the head Dec.
+Former 33rd Street Bistro, Rio City Cafe and Sudwerk Restaurant manager Gavin Turner was 40 years old when he took his own life on Dec.
 8, according to the Contra Costa County Coroner’s Office.
-Devin Goodearle, a sous chef at Bidwell Street Bistro in Folsom (now called Bacchus House) and Mulvaney’s B&L from 2006 to 2011, left behind a wife and four children when he died in the same manner at age 35 on Jan.
+Devin Goodearle, a sous chef at Bidwell Street Bistro in Folsom (now called Bacchus House) and Mulvaney’s B&L from 2006 to 2011, left behind a wife and four children when he did the same at age 35 on Jan.
 13, the Sacramento County Coroner’s Office said.

 Then there was Cassie Asta.
 The 46-year-old had just joined Mulvaney’s B&L in September after working as a Localis server for years.
 She was upbeat, attentive and maternal in the best way, with a gift for guiding less-experienced employees.
 That’s part of what made her Christmas Eve suicide hurt so much, Mulvaney said.